infor-design/enterprise/README.md

 Use Git for [submitting pull requests](#pull-requests), but please respect the following:

-* Please **search for existing issues**.
+* Please **search for existing issues** in JIRA before submitting a pull request.
 Help us keep duplicate issues to a minimum by checking to see if someone has already reported your problem or requested your idea.

 * Please **do not** derail or troll issues.
 Keep the discussion on topic and respect the opinions of others.